lgcorzo/fastapi-autogen-team/README.md

 [![Release](https://img.shields.io/github/v/release/lgcorzo/fastapi-autogen-team)](https://github.com/lgcorzo/fastapi-autogen-team/releases)
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/lgcorzo/fastapi-autogen-team)

-**This repository contains a Python codebase with best practices designed to support your MLOps initiatives if the project fasyapi-autogen-teams**
+**This repository contains a Python codebase designed as an MLOps template application using FastAPI and Microsoft AutoGen.
+It focuses on creating a streaming interface for OpenAI-compatible models, enabling real-time interactions suitable for applications like LiteLLM and other OpenAI-compatible apps.**

-The package leverages several tools and tips to make your MLOps experience as flexible, robust, and productive as possible.
+The package leverages several tools and best practices to make your MLOps experience as flexible, robust, and productive as possible.
 You can use this package as part of your MLOps toolkit or platform (e.g., Model Registry, Experiment Tracking, Realtime Inference).

 # Table of Contents